-That’s basically it.
-Well, of course, the materials on the Pro are a lot more luxurious, but that doesn’t really matter when it comes to shot quality.
+That’s it.
+Well, of course, the Pro materials are much more luxurious, but that doesn’t matter when it comes to shot quality.

 The pressure gauge is automatically included with all Pros.
 However, you can also get it as an add-on with the original device.